shiruimin123/IL2236_project/README.md

 ## 3. Simulator and Simulation
 ### A. The experimental setup
-1. Study Chapter 19 Allocation, in particular, 19.3 on iSLIP allocation algorithm.
-Explain how iSLIP algorithm works.
+**1. Study Chapter 19 Allocation, in particular, 19.3 on iSLIP allocation algorithm.
+Explain how iSLIP algorithm works.**